The below materials have higher environmental harm than others when land-filled.

 - Car batteries can be dropped off free of charge at recycle centres at the Transfer Stations.

 - Cell phone batteries can be taken to any mobile phone retail outlet or you can send them free of charge.
-You can also take them to the Transfer Stations.
+You can also take them to the recycle centres at the Transfer Stations free of charge.

 - Hearing aid batteries can be taken to the Tauranga Hearing Association, Tauranga.